GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 ## Query String

-The `queryStr` is a specific data to request, there are a number of different things that can be queried from the system.
-Unrecognized queries or targets return a json object "error" containing a code and an error message.
+The `queryStr` is the specific data being requested; the tables below show the valid data provided by each queryable federation component.
+Invalid queries or targets return a json object "error" containing a code and an error message.
-Answers to queries can be
+Answers to queries can be (in C++ data types):

 - true/false \[T/F\]
 - a single quoted string `"answer"` \[string\]